 Fes city

-Bou Inania Madrasa: This 14th-century Islamic school is known for its stunning architecture, intricate tilework, and peaceful courtyard.
+Bou Inania Madrasa: People know this 14th-century Islamic school for its stunning architecture, intricate tilework, and peaceful courtyard.
 It’s a great example of Moroccan architecture.

 Bab Bou Jeloud: This ornate blue gate, also known as the Blue Gate or the Bab Boujloud, is one of the main entrances to the old city .